How to enter

 The Newcastle Harbour Swim is a bold, brilliant, and uniquely Novocastrian way to kick off your Australia Day.
 Where else do you get to swim across a working harbour, with tugboats, ferries, and waterfront spectators cheering you on from both sides?

-Launching from Queens Wharf, this event gives you front-row views of Newcastle’s evolving skyline, historic port, and iconic working wharves.
+Launching from the Stockton side, this event gives you front-row views of Newcastle’s evolving skyline, historic port, and iconic working wharves.
 It’s an urban swim with a difference, a blend of challenge and charm that makes it one of the region’s most memorable open water experiences.

 With two distance options, it’s accessible to most swimmers, whether you’re taking on your first harbour crossing or looking for a fast, splashy hit-out to start the day.
 The vibe is electric, with the buzz of the crowd lining the foreshore, music pumping, and a strong sense of local pride.